gusdeboer/symfony-7-boilerplate/docs/features/settings.md

 - `key` - The name of the setting.
 - `type` - The type of the setting.
 The following types are supported, see `SettingsValueTypes`
 - `value` - The value of the setting.
+- `required` - If the setting is required.
 - `updated_at` - The date the setting was last updated.

 ## Form